-A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is derecognised when the contractual rights to the cash flows from the financial assets expire; or if the entity transfers its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either:

-- the entity has transferred substantially all the risks and rewards of the asset; or - the entity has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control.
+- b) Derecognition of financial assets and financial liabilities - A financial asset (or, where applicable, a part of a financial asset or part of a AASB 9.3.2.3(a) group of similar financial assets) is derecognised when the contractual rights to the cash flows from the financial assets expire; or if the entity transfers its rights AASB 9.3.2.3(b) to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'passthrough' arrangement; and either: AASB 9.3.2.4(a) - the entity has transferred substantially all the risks and rewards of the asset; or - the entity has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control.

-When the entity has transferred its rights to receive cash flows from an asset or has entered into a passthrough arrangement, it evaluates if, and to what extent, it has retained the risks and rewards of ownership.
-Where the entity has neither transferred nor retained substantially all the risks and rewards or transferred control, the asset continues to be recognised to the extent of the entity's continuing involvement in the asset.
+When the entity has transferred its rights to receive cash flows from an asset or AASB 9.3.2.4(b) has entered into a passthrough arrangement, it evaluates if, and to what extent, it has retained the risks and rewards of ownership.
+Where the entity has neither transferred nor retained substantially all the risks and rewards or transferred control, the asset continues to be recognised to the extent of the entity's AASB 9326 continuing involvement in the asset.
 In that case, the entity also recognises an associated liability.
-The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the entity has retained.
+The transferred asset and the associated liability are AASB 9 3 2 16 measured on a basis that reflects the rights and obligations that the entity has retained.